Akt-AI/autonomy-labs/PLANS.md

 - Support GitHub token auth via HF Secrets (`GITHUB_TOKEN`/`GITHUB_PAT`) and document it in `.env.example`.
 - Merge Aunomous mode and chat mode to single chat UI.
+- Include password reset by email too.
+- Also include one password manager/passowrd vault too.
+- Get started on landing page should go to a documentaion page.
+- Open App and Login should point to login page.
+- Provider setting on path /app should be only on settings page.